 Expanding economic opportunity for all and creating good paying jobs are Cheri’s top priorities because she understands that too many working families continue to struggle to get by in Illinois and around our country.
 She helped bring together economic development and community leaders to launch “Partnering for Illinois’ Economic Future,” an ongoing initiative to share best practices and generate ideas that will help move Illinois forward.
 Cheri will continue to fight for innovative solutions to grow Illinois’ economy and strengthen the middle class.
 Health care is a deeply personal issue to Cheri, who has lost two family members to cancer after high costs tragically limited their treatment options.
 She is a tireless advocate for policies that help more families afford quality health care, and hardworking Illinois families can count on her to fight back against Republicans’ desperate attempts to undo the progress we’ve worked so hard to make.

 Cheri has an outstanding record of fighting for Illinois women and families, and the EMILY’s List community is proud of her continued leadership.
-She has proven time and again that she has what it takes to win in this tough swing district.
-In 2016, Cheri won every county in her swing district where Donald Trump beat Hillary Clinton by a razor-thin margin, and was elected to serve as co-chair of the Democratic Policy and Communications Committee to help take back the House.
-Cheri is one of the toughest fighters we’ve got, but she’s running in a purple district that Trump won — a clear target for GOP takeover in the battle for control of the House.
-This seat is a critical hold race and Cheri needs our full support in this must-win race for the majority.
-The EMILY’s List community is proud of Cheri’s continued leadership, and is thrilled to support her as she continues fighting for hardworking Illinois families.
+She has proven time and again that she has what it takes to win in this tough swing district, and her victory only reaffirms this.
+Cheri is one of the toughest fighters we’ve got: The EMILY’s List community is proud of Cheri’s continued leadership, and is thrilled to support her as she continues fighting for hardworking Illinois families.